uruiuc/Topics/Lec01 What is Data Science?/intro.md

 * Don’t be stuck for more than 20 minutes.
 This takes self-awareness and mindfulness.
 * Seek expert advice; You’ll be on the other side soon enough
     + Your peers.
     + Me.
-Note I do prefer
+Note I do prefer speaking in person than email.